ton-community/ton-docs/docs/v3/concepts/dive-into-ton/ton-blockchain/security-measures.md

 # TON security audits

 The security of the TON blockchain ecosystem is of utmost importance.
-Below is a summary of completed audits for key components of the TON Blockchain, conducted by renowned auditing firms.
+Below is a summary of completed audits conducted by renowned auditing firms for key components of the TON blockchain.

 ## TON blockchain

-The core blockchain modules were audited to ensure the robustness and security.
+Various security providers audited core blockchain modules to ensure their robustness and security.

 **Audit Firms**: Trail of Bits, SlowMist, CertiK
 **Audit Reports**: